 After speaking to Chris and Zoe, our retirement advisers talked them through the choices they had, the decisions they needed to make and put together a plan which could help them maximise tax relief on their redundancy packages.

 With a much clearer picture of what their retirement is going to look like, and knowing where the money is coming from to help them achieve it, Chris and Zoe have now decided to retire.
 Zoe said, "You have made it easier and we feel a lot better so thank you."

-So, if furlough has given you an exciting glimpse of what early retirement could be like, and you want to know where to begin, or if the prospect of redundancy means you're considering it, but you aren't really sure what your options are, why not let us help you.
-You can use our retirement income report to get you started or book a free, no-obligation consultation with one of our retirement advisers to find out if retirement advice could be right for you.
+So, if time off work during the pandemic has given you an exciting glimpse of what early retirement could be like, and you want to know where to begin.
+Or if the prospect of redundancy means you're considering it, but you aren't really sure what your options are, why not join us for our free webinar.

 The information in this article should not be regarded as financial advice.
 Please remember that the value of investments can go down as well as up and may be worth less than was paid in.